daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 ## Custom Function Nodes

 In order to get lighting information in our graph, we'll need some custom code.
-It's a bit of a cumbersome workaround, but bear with me!
+It's a bit of a cumbersome workaround but bear with me!
 Unity still provides an extensive API for shader code, and we can use as much or as little of it as we want alongside the features of Shader Graph.
 To simplify things, we're only going to include code to handle one directional light in the scene - if you need to consider multiple lights in the scene, you'll want to check out [Alex Lindman's tutorial](https://blogs.unity3d.com/2019/07/31/custom-lighting-in-shader-graph-expanding-your-graphs-in-2019/) on this same topic after finishing this article; I'm using many of the concepts from this tutorial myself!

 We'll work backwards and write the code first.
 Then, we'll create a `Custom Function` node that uses the code.
 We'll wrap the node in a `Sub Graph`, and finally, we'll use the `Sub Graph` in our main graph.
 If you're not interested in what the code does, skip to the bottom of this subsection and copy the completed code chunk into this file.

-Create a new file and name it *GetLighting.hlsl* - the extension is important but you can change the name if you'd like.
+Create a new file and name it *GetLighting.hlsl* - the extension is important, but you can change the name if you'd like.
 In this file, we'll write a single function called `MainLight_half`.
 The `_half` is important because Shader Graph allows us to choose the precision of the functions we use, so we could write variants of this function in the same file - for example, with the suffix `_float` - so that Unity can use an alternative level of precision.
 But that won't be important for us.

 The function is going to take in a `WorldPos` as input and output the `Direction`, `Color` and `Attenuation` of the light - but we need to define all four in the function parameters and specify which are outputs using the `out` keyword.